Uhuynh/masterthesis_5656077/README.md

 ### 2.4.
 Run Regression
 This process is done in module ```lib/regression.py``` (using regression data generated from section 2.2.) and includes the following steps:
 * Run the main regressions for both hypotheses
-* Run addtional analyses as well as robustness checks.
+* Run additional analyses as well as robustness checks.